Best Slings For Your AR-15

 If there’s anyone that knows the AR-15 platform, it’s the US military.
 As a special offer for our readers, you can get the Official US Army Manual for AR-15/M4/M16 right now – for free.
 Click here to snag a copy.

-1 thought on “Best Slings For Your AR-15
+ONE THOUGHTS ON "Best Slings For Your AR-15"

 1. Another great article from AT3!
 Solid, no BS information with no hidden bias.
 I’ve opted for the BFG Vickers slings with Magpul hardware (MAG541 Paraclip front & MAG517 QD rear), but that’s just me.